Cannabigerol (CBG) Cannabinoid Research

 Description of Cannabigerol (CBG)

-Cannabigerol was isolated, characterized, and synthetized by R. Mechoulan and Y. Gaoni in 1964.
-CBG is non-psychoactive.
 It is the central biosynthetic precursor to many cannabinoids.
-For that reason CBG is often referenced as "mother of all cannabinoids."
+Therefore, CBG is often referenced as the "mother of all cannabinoids."

 Other Names: